We are aware that boarding is a new experience for many of our students.

 We recommend that parents of boarders only visit during school holidays to avoid disrupting school life.
 There is regular communication between the school and parents in the form of short monthly reports.
 In the case of illness, inappropriate behaviour or other unforeseen incidents, parents will be informed immediately.

-We realise that living with other students can be challenging and requires patience, consideration, and diplomacy.
+Living with other students, your peers, or from different year groups, can be challenging and requires patience, consideration, and diplomacy.
 All boarders are encouraged to speak up about inappropriate behaviour before it becomes harmful.
 When such cases are brought to the attention of a boarder or a staff member:

 - Students involved in an incident are brought together to discuss the issue with the Head of School, tutors and witnesses.
 Most first cases will be dealt with in a non-disciplinary manner, but more serious ones may incur sanctions.

 - All the concerned are expected to write a report of the incident.

 - If the bully continues and the victim continues to feel hurt, a formal disciplinary procedure will be applied.

 - Parents are kept fully informed throughout the process.